musiciansXchange

 We need believers, not just customers.

-The first 500 musicians to sign up get grandfathered into the full platform — completely free, for life.
+The first 500 musicians to sign up get grandfathered into the Unlimited tier — completely free, for life.
 No catch.
 No expiration.
 You believed in us early, and we won't forget that.

 Once those 500 spots are filled, they're gone for good.